steffipeters/cycleconf.github.io/_includes/homepage-content.md

 ## Venue

 [Rainmaking Loft Copenhagen](http://www.rainmakingloft.dk) is our proud partner and will be providing the venue for our event.
 This community of 300+ entrepreneurs is housed within a unique, cultural landmark building from 1888 that used to serve the Danish navy.
 Nearby neighbors include the creative education hub of Copenhagen and the city's Opera House overlooking the harbor.
-They support tech startups by providing them with a highly inspiring work environment at an affordable price.
+Rainmaking supports tech startups by providing them with a highly inspiring work environment at an affordable price.

 ## Host